ssbm-oro/racetime-obs/README.md

 This project is unaffiliated with racetime.gg and OBS Studio, but wouldn't be possible without the wonderful racetime.gg API and usable OBS scripting support.

-Thank you to @bfxdev and @upgradeQ, whose OBS scripting tutorials and code I referenced heavily when learning how to integrate with OBS.
+Thank you to [bfxdev](https://github.com/bfxdev) and [upgradeQ](https://github.com/upgradeQ), whose OBS scripting tutorials and code I referenced heavily when learning how to integrate with OBS.

 * [racetime.gg](https://github.com/racetimeGG/racetime-app)
 * [OBS Studio](https://github.com/obsproject/obs-studio)